VedantGhodke/WhatsApp-Automation/STARTER_INSTRUCTIONS.md

-# WHATSAPP CODE BLASTER - VEDANT GHODKE
+# WHATSAPP CODE BLASTER - [VEDANT GHODKE]

-## Python Automation using Selenium &amp; Scheduling of messages and media
+## WhatsApp blaster automation using Selenium and Python

 ## Objective:
 This code is used to automate Whatsapp through Whatsapp web.
-We can add number of contacts whom we want to send messages or media attachments ( like videos, images or documents).
-Selenium, Autoit and Schedule have been used one for automation and other for scheduling messages.
+We can add number of contacts whom we want to send messages or media attachments (videos, images or documents) to.
+Selenium, Autoit and Schedule have been used; one for automation and others for scheduling messages.

 ---